 9. Ash Meadows National Wildlife Refuge

-Ash Meadows’ Visitor Center is open daily from 9:00 a.m. to 4:00 p.m. from March 10 to November 3.
-This new facility at Ash Meadows gives you the opportunity to discover the wildlife in the Mojave Desert’s biggest oasis.
-It’s the only location where the 26 species of plants and animals that it houses exist.
+Ash Meadows Visitor Center is open daily from 9:00 a.m. to 4:00 p.m. from March 10 to November 3.
+This new facility at Ash Meadows allows you to discover the wildlife in the Mojave Desert’s biggest oasis.
+It’s the only location where the 26 species of plants and animals it houses exist.

 Ash Meadows has a lot of history and was once home to Native Americans.
 They hunted in the mountains and used water from the spring pools for their crops.
 Pioneers began to settle the area in 1896, and it wasn’t until 1984 (after having become a commercial area in the 1960s) that the area was declared a refuge.